Service Opportunities

 Qualifications: There are jobs for any skill level.

 When: Annual build is in the spring/summer—sign up for a day or more.
+This years 2025 project has been finalized, sign up for the following days, May 15th, 16, 19 and June 9-11, 16,-18, and 20.
 There is also a regular crew that volunteers every Thursday throughout the year.

 Where: Twin Cities metropolitan area.